riscv-software-src/riscv-isa-sim/README.md

     $ spike -d pk hello

-To see the contents of a register (0 is for core 0):
+To see the contents of an integer register (0 is for core 0):

     : reg 0 a0

+To see the contents of a floating point register:

+    : fregs 0 ft0

+or:

+    : fregd 0 ft0

+depending upon whether you wish to print the register as single- or double-precision.

 To see the contents of a memory location (physical address in hex):